Makhortykh-Ruslan/Makhortykh-Ruslan/README.md

 I'm a **Frontend Developer** with 4+ years of experience building modern Angular and React applications.
 While my main focus is on the frontend, I also work with Node.js and backend APIs when needed.

-## 💼 Experience

-- 4+ years of professional experience in frontend development
-- Delivered scalable applications using Angular (14–17+) and React (16–18+)
-- Built and maintained products in insurance, legal tech, logistics, e-commerce, and productivity domains
-- Worked on both greenfield and legacy enterprise applications
-- Familiar with backend stack: **Node.js**, **Express**, **MongoDB** (used in internal tools and prototypes)

----

 ## 🛠️ Tech Stack

 <p align="left">